hues-platform/energy-hub-model-generator-aimms/NOTES.md

 X Change the Minimum_capacity_constraint and Maximum_capacity_constraint -> the way you exclude CHPs won't work anymore.
 X Change the Roof_area_constraint -> the way you determine the relevant solar technologies won't work anymore.
 You'll have to iterate differently.
 Add roof area and min/max capacity constraints for multi-output techs.
 First check if you can integrate them into the existing constraint formulations.
-Modify Electricity_export_solar_constraint and Electricity_export_nonsolar_constraint, also the one with net metering Change your CHP_HTP_constraints 1&2, probably to iteratre through them automatically.
+X Modify Electricity_export_solar_constraint and Electricity_export_nonsolar_constraint, also the one with net metering Change your CHP_HTP_constraints 1&2, probably to iteratre through them automatically.
 Create a constraint for the input ratios
 CHP capacity constraint can just be integrated with the normal capacity constraint now.